mikeizbicki/cmc-csci046/caveat_tasks/culture.md

 ## Task

 You must read my [programmer-english essay](https://github.com/mikeizbicki/programmer-english).

-You also must select 4 videos articles below to watch/read.
+You must also select 4 videos/articles from the list below to watch/read.

+Reply to the class github issue with a 1-2 sentence summary of what you learned/liked/disliked about the viewing/reading.

+> **NOTE:**
+> You must do the viewing/reading during this semester in order for it to count.
+> So students who have previously taken courses with me cannot just skip this assignment.

+## Videos / Articles

 **Videos (non-fiction):**